 How to File an Insurance Claim With Allstate

-With the rise in digital technology, it’s easier than ever to file an auto insurance claim – in fact, many of our clients choose to do so right at the scene of the accident.
+With the rise in digital technology, it’s easier than ever to file an auto insurance claim.
+In fact, many of our clients choose to do so right at the scene of the car accident.
 However, every insurance company has unique characteristics and there are a few things to keep in mind when filing an insurance claim with each particular company.

 Here’s a step-by-step guide for filing an auto insurance claim with Allstate:

 With today’s technology, you’re able to begin a claim right there by the side of the road, and getting this jump start on the process can save you valuable time and money.
 However, take a moment first to make sure you and others involved are safe, away from any traffic, and clear of routes needed by police and emergency vehicles.

 Again, if you are at the scene of the accident, ensure you’ve spoken with police, fire, and paramedics, if applicable, before starting your claim.
 Giving them your full attention in the moments after the accident can speed along their investigation, getting you back on the road sooner.

 - File a claim using the Allstate mobile app

 - File a claim by logging into your account on the Allstate website